IAmMoltony/pixiv-monitor/README.md

 1. `notifications_off`: Enable this option to disable system notifications.
 1. `num_threads`: Number of threads to use to check for artists.
 More threads speeds up the process, especially if you monitor many artists.
 Make sure you don't set it too high **or the script (and possibly your system) might break.**
 1. `log`: Options for logging described below.
+1. `ntfy_topic`: Topic in which to send notifications using `ntfy.sh`.
+Skip this option if you don't need `ntfy.sh` notifications.
 1. `email`: Whether to enable email notifications.
 1. `smtp`: SMTP options for sending emails, described below.
 No need to change if you don't use email notifications.